 Q: What strategies do companies use to mitigate risks with offshore outsourcing?

 A: The most important and mission-critical is aligning on the implementation process.
 How much time do they need in order to transition to work overseas?
 How are you gonna measure success?
 And how often are you communicating around this work?
 I think those are the three main areas that in the implementation, you really need to work on defining with them.
 Allow them to recommend the process that they feel the most comfortable with.
 If they’re implementing something and they’ve done it before, they have, they know what’s gonna happen.
 They know what might be wrong.
 So I really think, leveraging, or asking them for their process, and following their process will help.

 01. Cultural Fit

-This just allows for much easier implementation and really allows for communication to be seamless and also performance management around failures and opportunities to improve is just a little bit more easy once we’ve really aligned on the reason why we are working together.
+This just allows for much easier implementation and really allows for communication to be seamless and also performance management around failures and opportunities to improve is just a little bit easier once we’ve really aligned on the reason why we are working together.

-02. Keep your bread and butter in house
+02. Keep your bread and butter in the house

 I don’t think companies should outsource something that is their bread and butter or is exactly what makes them different or unique.
 I think they should actually be outsourcing stuff that is secondary.